Esta publicación también está disponible en español.

 How Long Does It Take to Get My Test Results?

-Send-out lab test results typically take 24-72 hours to return from our lab partner.
+Send-out lab test results typically take 24 to 72 hours to return from our lab partner.
 Please note that the return of results is an estimate and is subject to lab capabilities and patient demand.

-Rapid PCR test results provide results within 24 hours and are normally reserved for our symptomatic, high risk patients.
+Rapid PCR and on-site antigen tests provide results within 24 hours and normally are reserved for our symptomatic, high-risk patients.

 Your results will be sent electronically to your MyNortonChart account.

 Where Can I Receive Proof of My Results?

 If you need proof of a negative COVID-19 test result, your results will be available electronically and securely through your MyNortonChart account.
 If you visited a Norton Healthcare Express Services for a travel test, a letter also will be available in your MyNortonChart account.
 Letters are not available to print for pickup.

 If your nasal swab test is positive, we will call you.